 First, there is no definitive formal language for the Dimension7 project.
 Form and color were used to great effect, but appeared arbitrary.
-At the Media Laboratory, we resolved to limit our set of forms to only the most basic, discover the nature of these forms in motion, and then work outwards traversed straight lines.
+At the Media Laboratory, we resolved to limit our set of forms to only the most basic, discover the nature of these forms in motion, and then work outwards expressive nature of the work.
+Objects rotated in perfect circular orbits or traversed straight lines.
 To address this issue, we set out to develop custom input devices and motion algorithms for precise, yet expressive motion control in three-dimensional space.